morethemesbaby/wp-best-practices/wp-content/themes/mo-theme/HTML.md

 WordPress has [a clear indication](https://developer.wordpress.org/themes/basics/organizing-theme-files/) how to organize templates, template parts and template tags.

-To keep the theme developer friendly this structure is used.
+To keep the theme developer friendly this structure is used instead of reinventing the wheel.

+## Semantic and outlined

+The HTML source and outline is validated with the [W3C validator](https://validator.w3.org/nu/)

 ## Stable API